 But this large tract of private land between Bend and Sisters continues to be in the spotlight of negotiations involving the legislature in Salem, a major timberland holding company and a number of conservation groups.

 Fidelity National Timberland Co, an affiliate of Fidelity National Title Company led by chairman Bill Foley, in 2006 purchased the property from creditors of bankrupt Crown-Pacific timber company.
 Fidelity initially proposed developing several thousand acres of the tract into estate-size lots, a private golf course and other amenities.
+To most casual observers the immediate, and perhaps logical, assumption is that most of this is public land—maybe part of the Deschutes National Forest.
+However, some 33,000 acres or more than 50 square miles of the scenic property is in private hands.

 The proposal ignited opposition from traditional environmental organizations and many individuals to preserve what is now being called Skyline Forest.
 Fidelity attempted to mollify the opposition by opening a dialogue with the Deschutes Basin Land Trust to protect most of the acreage from development in exchange for reserving a portion for homes concentrated in one section on larger lots.